Bank/Public Holidays 10:00 - 16:00 excluding Christmas day and New Year's Day.

 Travel beyond the headlines and discover a world of culture, fascinating Persian ruins and famously-welcoming local people.

-In the heart of the country lies one of the largest cities in Western Asia; Tehran.
-It is a city full of amazing sites to admire.
-The Milad Tower stretches up to a fantastic height of over 400 metres and is one of the tallest freestanding structures in the world.
-It's octagonal base is a traditional symbol of Persian architecture.
-Tehran has many art galleries and lots of wonderful restaurants.
-In these restaurants comes the lovely food of Iran.
-Often said to be the national dish of the country, Ghormeh Sabzi is made with curried vegetables and is served with Tadik, better known as crunchy rice.
-Usually there are many dishes that are served at one meal.
-This is a sign of the welcoming gesture by Iranians, who are famous for their hospitality.
+In the heart of the country lies one of the largest cities in Western Asia, Tehran.
+It is a city full of amazing sites to admire, including the Milad Tower which stretches up to a fantastic height of over 400 metres, making it one of the tallest freestanding structures in the world.
+Its octagonal base is a traditional symbol of Persian architecture.
+Another fantastic example of Persian architecture is the Golestan Palace, one of the most extravagant and beautiful buildings in Iran.

 Tehran boasts art galleries and restaurants galore - perfect for trying Iranian specialities such as the national dish, Ghormeh Sabzi, made with curried vegetables and served with Tadik (crunchy rice).

 One of the main cultural highlights in Iran is Persepolis, former ceremonial capital of the ancient Achaemenid Empire.
 Built around 500 BC by King Darius I, its wealth and opulence became legendary.
 Alexander the Great destroyed the city in 330 BC, but even today its past splendour is easily appreciated from the ruins that remain.